Responsibilites for the core themes

 As a school governor you can make a real difference to the whole school community.

-As you will see from the Governor's Guide, the Healthy Schools Programme is divided into four main core themes.
+The Healthy Schools Programme is divided into core themes.
 You will be aware of certain areas of responsibility you hold as a governor but unless you are specifically responsible for Healthy Schools, you may not realise their significance to the Healthy Schools Programme or how you can help your school in the Healthy Schools process.

 - A member of staff will have responsibility for the PSHE within the school, developing policies and ensuring their implementation through a whole school curriculum.
 A governor will also often be assigned this responsibility and there is a huge amount of information on this website to support PSHE.
-Just follow the links but feel free to ask the Swindon Healthy School staff for further support if you need it.
+Just follow the links but feel free to contact us for further support if you need it.

-The last of the four core themes, Emotional Health and Wellbeing, is one which runs throughout all other areas.
+- Emotional Health and Wellbeing which runs throughout all other themes.
 It covers everything from the friendly, welcoming atmosphere of the school to anti-bullying policies and staff wellbeing.
-Governors with responsibility for health and safety could be involved here.
-Again, we give a tremendous amount of helpful information through this website, with links to other useful sites, but you may find Every Child Matters (ECM) particularly interesting.
+All Governors, including those with responsibility for health and safety could be involved here.